 Author: write your name, so people can contact you if they are interested in your theme;

-Author URI: if you have your own website, you can add it in this line of code;
+Author URI: if you have your own website, you can add it to this line of code;

 Github Theme URI: it’s interesting to add the theme on Github so that users can add new features, suggest improvements, and answer questions in that collaborative environment, for example;